 The financial crisis of 2008 led to the ‘credit crunch’ and triggered a global downturn that brought an end to 16 years of uninterrupted economic growth in the UK.

-As part of the effort to move back into economic growth, the Coalition Government has sought to reduce government spending.
+As part of the effort to move back into economic growth, the UK Government has sought to reduce government spending.
 This has translated into a reduction in the public sector workforce as well as a more difficult economic environment for much of the private sector too.

 Another consequence of the economic downturn has been that wages have generally failed to keep pace with inflation and this has led to the so called cost of living crisis, meaning that many of those in work have less spending power now than before the economic crisis hit.